Finance and risk management

 Besides the activities in our onshore markets of Liechtenstein, Switzerland and Austria, we restrict our cross-border business to selected markets that are strategically and economically significant to LLB.
 This means the markets of Germany and the rest of Western Europe, the growth markets of Central and Eastern Europe as well as the Middle East.

-The LLB Group's internal rulings and training ensure that employees are regularly trained on regulatory changes, sensitised to indications of possible money laundering, and know and comply with the regulations of the respective target country when en-gaging in cross-border activities.
+The LLB Group’s internal rulings and training ensure that employees are regularly instructed about regulatory changes, sensitised to indications of possible money laundering, and know and comply with the regulations of the respective target country when engaging in cross-border activities.

 Rules of conduct

 We expect our corporate bodies and employees to comply with the applicable laws, regulations and guidelines, professional standards and our rules of conduct.
 These stipulate which transactions in financial instruments are not permitted for employees and corporate bodies.
 They also set out the general principles for employee transactions.
 How business relationships are supported by employees and corporate bodies is also clearly regulated, as is the acceptance of inducements and the exercise of secondary employment.

 Protection against cyber attacks has a very high priority for the LLB Group and is ensured through IT systems and trained and aware employees.
 The principles and policies on information security are set out in directives that are binding throughout the Group.
 Our data is protected by robust processes and advanced systems.
 Specialists continuously analyse new cyber threats and, depending on the risk, take appropriate defence measures.
 In future, these analyses and defensive measures will be developed further by the LLB Group’s new Cyber Defence Center.
 Targeted vulnerability management and penetration tests ensure a consistently high and appropriate level of security.